xvxx/ldpl-rs/README.md

 ## Status

 This project is in its infancy, but can compile simple LDPL programs.

-Right now it supports most LDPL 4.4 statements and can run all the examples that shipped with LDPL 4.4.
+It supports all LDPL 4.4 statements, including C++ extensions, and can compile and run all the examples that shipped with LDPL 4.4.

-User-defined statements and C++ Extensions statements are in progress.
-We also aim to pass all the [tests][ldpltest].
+It also passes 10 of 12 of the [official LDPL tests][ldpltest].

 These features are currently unsupported:

-- [ ] CREATE STATEMENT
-- [ ] Calling statements made with CREATE STATEMENT
-- [ ] deeply nested collections (NUMBER LIST LIST LIST)
+- [ ] nested collections (NUMBER LIST LIST LIST)
 - [ ] OF syntax (LIST OF NUMBERS)

 ## [LDPLTest][ldpltest] Pass/Fail Status